excalidraw/excalidraw-blog/content/blog/year-two/index.md

 https://twitter.com/excalidraw/status/1389253752742350858

 We're succeeding on both fronts.
 Excalidraw+ has been adopted by many companies, big and small, as well as you lot 😉, and we are now able to invest back into the editor.
-In October, [Aakansha](https://twitter.com/aakansha1216), a long-time Excalidraw contributor, officially joined our ranks, and is currently devoting her time making the editor even better. ❤️
+In October, [Aakansha](https://twitter.com/aakansha1216), a long-time Excalidraw maintainer, officially joined our ranks, and is currently devoting her time making the editor even better. ❤️

 We will be releasing a roadmap for Excalidraw+ soon, but in the near future we will be finishing the much requested yearly billing, improve workflows, and reduce friction from the initial load of the app to switching between drawings.
 We will support sharing libraries between team members, and managing these libraries.
 And we will finally introduce versioning.